"I’m really excited to see where I’m at in my training and preparation," Adam Peaty

 Peaty will be joined at Ponds Forge by fellow individual Olympic medallists Luke Greenbank and Duncan Scott plus Tokyo relay medallists Anna Hopkin, James Guy, Calum Jarvis, Matt Richards, Kathleen Dawson, Freya Anderson and James Wilby.
 Pontefract’s Max Litchfield, who has already secured his place in Budapest, is at a training camp.

-There are three sessions a day (9.30am, 1pm and 6pm) and tickets are available at britishswimming.org
+There are three sessions a day from Tuesday to Sunday (9.30am, 1pm and 6pm) and tickets are available at britishswimming.org